San Marino in the Junior Eurovision Song Contest 2024: Before Junior Eurovision

 Despite SMRTV originally confirming non-participation in the 2024 contest, upon the announcement of the participants list by the EBU on 3 September 2024, it was revealed that San Marino would return to the contest after an eight-year absence; this was later reaffirmed by SMRTV and the Sammarinese Ministry of Tourism, which was put in charge of the nation's participation in the contest.

-On 5 September 2024, SMRTV announced that it had internally selected the Sammarinese entrant for the contest and that they would be revealed during the charity event Sogna ragazzo sogna ("Dream, child, dream") on 11 September, with the entry to be selected during a "small informal competition", also held during the event.
+On 5 September 2024, SMRTV announced that it had internally selected the Sammarinese entrant for the contest and that they would be revealed during the charity gala Sogna ragazzo sogna ("Dream, child, dream") on 11 September, with the entry to be selected during a "small informal competition" during the event.
 The entrants were announced to be Idols SM with the song "Come noi", which was released on 5 October; the song was selected by a "popular jury" following an assessment of two candidate songs, both written by Miodio members Francesco Sancisi, Nicola Della Valle and Paolo Macina, the other being "Poesia".